 Can You Remove Just Part of a Brick?

 Yes.
-For removing half of a brick, consult this partial brick removal step-by-step guide.
-The process is much the same, except that you need to drill into the brick you wish to split.
+For removing half of a brick, consult a partial brick removal guide.
+The process is much the same, except that you need to drill into the brick you wish to split

 Begin by fully tarping the floor below the brick, if this is indoors.
 If there are delicate surfaces nearby, cover with cardboard to prevent flying debris from chipping those surfaces.